brianzliu/bouncer-backend/README.md

 ### Claude Analysis (`/analyze-summaries`):
 Returns plain text with a floating point number (0.00-1.00) representing trustworthiness score.
+Integrates deep search and Claude analysis in one call.

 ## 🔒 Security Notes